 In the song Welcome to Hell by Black MIDI, the lead singer’s vocals sound slightly too prominent due to the notable deviations from our ideal curve in both the mid and the high end.
 The blasting trumpets in the chorus of that same song likewise sound slightly too loud.
 Listening to Gravity’s Rainbow by Klaxons, where the exaggeration in the high end negatively affects the way the hi-hats and crashes sound, creating a slightly hissy quality.

-In games, the headset is generally acceptable.
-Playing games like Assassin’s Creed: Odyssey or Final Fantasy XII, the dialogue, soundtrack, and noise of combat come through with general competence.
+The headset is generally acceptable in games.
+In games like Assassin’s Creed: Odyssey or Final Fantasy XII, the dialogue, soundtrack, and combat noise come through with general competence.

 How good is the Corsair HS55 SURROUND’s microphone?

-The HS55 SURROUND has a non-detachable microphone you can move up and down as needed.
+The HS55 SURROUND has a non-detachable microphone that you can move up and down as needed.
 When flipped up, the microphone automatically mutes.
-You can also move it closer and farther away from your mouth depending on your needs, thanks to the semi-flexible plastic material surrounding it.
+Thanks to the semi-flexible plastic material surrounding it, you can also move it closer and farther away from your mouth, depending on your needs.

 Unlike many gaming headsets, this headset mic doesn’t focus exclusively on voice frequencies.
 Its frequency response is notably flat, which means it captures most of the spectrum with impressive evenness.
 There’s some extra “lift” in the high end above 6kHz, which can result in added sibilance, but not to an unpleasant degree.
 Listen to the demos below to hear how it sounds yourself, and vote on the attached poll.